mdsameersakib/mdsameersakib/README.md

 ## About Me
 - 👋 Hi, I am known by the name "Sameer Sakib" and I'm a student.
 I am now pursuing a BS in Computer Science and Engineering at BRAC University.
 I anticipate graduating in the year 2026.

-- 👀 My passions lie in the realms of competitive programming and electronic sports.
-I'm a person that enjoys coming up with novel solutions to challenges and developing fresh ideas.
+- 👀 My passions lie in the realms of coming up with novel solutions to challenges and developing fresh ideas.
 Also a freelance event planner for eSports tournaments.

-- 🌱 I have just begun studying Python.
-But I want to expand my linguistic horizons in the near future.
+- 🌱 Learning Kotlin now.
+(Python, JavaScript, HTML)

 - 💞️ For me, the best part of life is diving headfirst into a challenging endeavor.